nospaceships/node-net-ping/README.md

 The `Session` class will emit an `error` event for any other error not directly associated with a request.

+# Packet Size

+By default ICMP echo request packets sent by this module are 16 bytes in size.
+Some implementations cannot cope with such small ICMP echo requests.
+For example, some implementations will return an ICMP echo reply, but will include an incorrect ICMP checksum.

+This module exposes a `packetSize` option to the `createSession()` method which specifies how big ICMP echo request packets should be:

+    var session = ping.createSession ({packetSize: 64});

 # Constants

 The following sections describe constants exported and used by this module.